-3.5.3.16.
+4.6.3.16.
 Batch Executor

-Batch Executor allows for the scripting of a Knowledge session using Commands, which can also re, both the StatelessKnowledgeSession and StatefulKnowledgeSession implement this interface Commands are created using the CommandFactory and executed using the "execute" method, such as the following insert Command:
+Batch Executor allows for the scripting of a Knowledge session using Commands.
+Both the StatelessKnowledgeSession and StatefulKnowledgeSession implement this interface.
+Commands are created using the CommandFactory and executed using the "execute" method, such as the following insert Command:

-Example 3.40.
+Example 4.40.
 Using CommandFactory